Self-Hosting the Hatchet Control Plane

 Docker:

-1. Hatchet Lite - Single docker image with embedded SQLite (development, testing, or low-throughput production)
+1. Hatchet Lite - Single docker image with bundled engine and API (development, testing, or low-throughput production)

 2. Docker Compose - Multi-container setup with PostgreSQL and RabbitMQ (production)